northsurapee/IBM_data_science/ibm_ds_c4_python_for_ds.md

 	for name in names:
 		print (name)

-ArtisNames("harry", "potter") # Arguments are collected automatically with *names
+ArtisNames("harry", "potter") # Arguments are packed automatically into *names
 ```

 Local & Global Variables: